Arksine/moonraker/docs/printer_objects.md

   the most recent "G1" or "G0" processed assuming the machine is using absolute coordinates.

+!!!
+Note
-Note: The printer's actual movement will lag behind the reported positional coordinates due to lookahead.
+    The printer's actual movement will lag behind the reported positional coordinates due to lookahead.

 ## toolhead
 ```json